chemzhangchem/chemzhangchem.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-As a *provider of synthetic chemistry solutions* rather than a *traditional organic chemist*, I solely focus on solving synthetic problems as efficiently as possible, free from the pretensions and purism often tied to disciplinary boundaries.

-Synthetic chemistry, as the science of creation, imposes no limits on the methods employed.

 ## About Me
 Welcome to my personal page!
 I'm Jingyang Zhang, a fourth-year Ph.D. student at University of Illinois Urbana-Champaign (UIUC), specializing in organic synthesis.
 My research focuses on total synthesis of natural products, data-driven, HTE-based reaction discovery and computational chemistry.

 Currently, I am working at Rice University as a research assistant.
 I moved here together with my PI to complete the remaining part of my studies.
+After graduating with my PhD, I hope to work in the pharmaceutical industry.
+Having mastered, or at least understood, the power of chemical synthesis, biocatalysis, computational chemistry, HTE and data science, I want to know what new  insights the power of magnitude can bring me.

+I focus on solving chemistry problems as efficiently as possible, free from the pretensions and purism often tied to disciplinary boundaries.

 ## Research Interests
 - **Total Synthesis**